Endpoint estimates for commutators of intrinsic square functions in the Morrey type spaces: Notations and preliminaries

-\end{thmf} Throughout this article, we will use $C$ to denote a positive constant, which is independent of the main parameters and not necessarily the same at each occurrence.
-By $A\sim B$, we mean that there exists a constant $C>1$ such that $\frac1C\le\frac AB\le C$.
-Moreover, we will denote the conjugate exponent of $r>1$ by $r'=r/(r-1).$ \\ \textbf{ {3.
-Proofs of Theorems 1 and 2}}
+Throughout this paper, the letter $C$ always denotes a positive constant independent of the main parameters involved, but it may be different from line to line.
+By $A\approx B$, we mean that there exists a constant $C>1$ such that $\frac1C\le\frac AB\le C$.